diegocalme/ultra-query-api/README.md

 ## Installation

 For running Ultra Query, please follow the next instructions:
 - Set your environment variables.
 If you are in a development environment, copy the .env.example file to a new .env file, and fill it up with the requested information.
-Notice that, due to a bug, if you don't include the API keys, you won't be able to make any request.
+If you are in production, set these in your environment with the same names as the ones used in .env.example.
 - Run `npm install` and then `npm run build`.
 - Execution:
   - Development: Run `npm run devstart` or `npm run devcluster`, depending on whether you want to run it as a cluster or not.
-This will restart everytime you modify a file, so you can freely run `npm run build` without having to restart the cluster.
+The cluster mode will restart everytime you modify a file, so you can freely run `npm run build` at any time without having to restart the cluster manually.
   - Production: Run `npm start` or `npm run cluster`, depending on whether you want to run it as a cluster or not.

 ## NPM scripts